-To avoid awkwardly emptying your backpack in the middle of busy airports or train stations, place the most handy things at the top…
+To avoid awkwardly emptying your backpack in the middle of busy airports or train stations, place the handiest things at the top…

-Once you buy a backpack that’s accessible through unzipping the entire front, you’ll never look back at that top-access bag you used to use!
+Once you buy a backpack that’s accessible by unzipping the entire front, you’ll never look back at that top-access bag you used to use!

 This will save you money AND valuable packing space.
 It will also keep you organised so you’re not panicking at the last minute with things to buy for your trip.

 A bit like .
-This will also help planning for the point above.
+This will also help in planning for the point above.